Home

 Definition of a road and road user

-A road for motor vehicles consists of a carriageway with one or several lanes, and sometimes a shoulder (also known as a hard shoulder or verge) outside the carriageway.
+A road for motor vehicles consists of a carriageway with one or more lanes, and sometimes a shoulder (also known as a hard shoulder or verge) outside the carriageway.

 Lanes, carriageway, hard shoulder and road

-• The lanes are the fields where cars, trucks, busses and other motor vehicles drive.
+• The lanes are the parts of the carriageway where cars, trucks, buses and other motor vehicles drive.

 • The carriageway is all the lanes put together.